Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Mar, 2022: We have a 3-month scholarship to support a DCU student travelling to TU Berlin this summer, details of the project can be found [here](https://events.tu-berlin.de/de/events/f02f7d8a-1744-4749-836a-f17c8ab15b63/apply).
+Reach out to me if you are interested.
+DDL: 17th of April.
 *  Jan, 2022: Joined SFI Insight Centre for Data Analytics as a Funded Investigator.
 *  Oct, 2021: We are looking for one [two-year MSCA postdoc researcher](https://neuroinsight.eu/proposals/) for the NeuroInsight project.
 Let me know if you are interested.
 *  Oct, 2021: Joined [NeuroInsight centre](https://neuroinsight.eu/) as a project supervisor (research lead).